-- "God is such, that there is no other like Him. - "By His omnipotence, He is King above all other kings. - "He is such a God, that there is no other like Him. - "Everything on earth gives evidence that there is a God. - "He has given the arrangement of things on earth to kings. - "He has given the justice of kings to be the ornament of the world." - "If there were no kings on earth, this world would become desolate by misfortunes!"
+"He is such a God, that there is no other like Him.

+" Everything on carth gives evidence that there is a God.

+"He has given the arrangement of things on earth to kings.

+- "He has given the justice of kings to be the ornament of the world. - "If there were no kings on earth, this world would become desolate by misfortunes !"